1.0 Policy Purpose

 Small businesses receiving STTR awards must collaborate with a non-profit research institution, like a university.
 STTR awards require that the collaborating research institution perform at least thirty percent (30%) of the award.
 At least forty percent (40%) must be performed by the small business.
 The remaining thirty percent (30%) of an STTR award may be performed by the small business, the research institution, or third parties.

 While small business-related research is encouraged at the University, it can give rise to specific conflict of interest and conflict of commitment concerns.
 The following general principles have been adopted by the University to address these concerns.

-- The principal investigator for a small business and the principal investigator for the University sub-award must be separate individuals, and may not be a Family Member of either principal investigator.
+- The principal investigator for a small business and the principal investigator for a University sub-award must be separate individuals, and neither may be a Family Member of the other.

-- A full-time (at least 51%) employee of the University may not serve as the principal investigator for a small business’ SBIR prime award due to Conflict of Commitment issues.
+- A full-time (at least 51%) employee of the University may not serve as the principal investigator for a small business’s SBIR prime award due to likely Conflict of Commitment issues.

-- No University student, staff member, visiting researcher, or visiting scientist may perform Research under the University’s portion of a small business’ SBIR or STTR award, and concurrently perform Research under the small business’ portion of the award at or on behalf of the small business.
+- No University student, staff member, visiting researcher, or visiting scientist may perform Research under the University’s portion of a small business’s SBIR or STTR award, and concurrently perform Research under the small business’s portion of the award at or on behalf of the small business.

 - All SBIR or STTR subcontracts that the University receives from a small business, and that involve an Investigator who has a Significant Financial Interest or a Fiduciary Role in the small business, must be reviewed by the COI Review Board.

 Disclosure is a method for ensuring open and transparent communication regarding financial and other interests that could affect or appear to affect research activities, and for informing collaborators, trainees, and the scientific community more generally of interests that may have interfered with objectivity and could create a potential for bias.
 Investigators should disclose any relevant financial and other interests, but must disclose relevant Significant Financial Interests and Fiduciary Roles: